 As one of the biggest names in the SEO industry, it’s no surprise that Ahrefs makes this list.
-The famous website provides handy resources for search engine optimization and a wide variety of tools that can help you with content marketing, site auditing, and competitive analysis.
+The famous website provides handy resources for search engine optimization and a wide variety of free competitive intelligence tools that can help you with content marketing, site auditing, and competitive analysis.

-The Site Explorer is perhaps one of the most widely-used competitors analysis tools in SEO.
-The interface allows you to see the organic traffic, backlink profiles, and paid search keywords of any website.
+The Site Explorer is perhaps one of the most widely-used competitor analysis tools in SEO.
+The interface allows you to see the organic search traffic, backlink profiles, and paid search keywords of competitors’ websites.

 Finally, you can find out what paid keywords your competition is targeting, so that you can identify missed PPC opportunities.
-Combine all three tools, and you have everything you need in a competitive research tool.
+Combine all three of these, and you have everything you need in a competitive research tool.

-Pro-tip: You can also use Site Explorer to discover new competitors.
+Pro-tip: You can also use Site Explorer to discover newly emerging competitors websites.
 The “Competing Domains” report in the dashboard helps you find sites that compete with yours across a variety of keywords, not just a single search query.